krstivoja/fanculo/Docs/SIMPLE-HOT-RELOAD.md

 1. **Setup**:

-   - Open Fanculo studio (admin.php?page=fanculo) and Gutenberg editor in separate tabs
+   - Open FanCoolo studio (admin.php?page=fancoolo) and Gutenberg editor in separate tabs
    - Make sure you're logged into WordPress in both tabs
    - Select a block to edit in studio (e.g., "sss" block)